CoherentLabs/GameUIComponents/components/form-control/README.md

 `<textarea>` element is supported from the gameface form control.

-It is **required** the textarea to have a `name` attribute if you want to be included in the form data on submit.
+The `name` attribute is **required** if you want the value to be included in the form data on submit.

 The `name` attribute will be used to specify the form-data key and the `value` will be used to specify the form data value of the input.